 25 ppb is a strict threshold by analytical chemistry standards.
 To detect that level reliably, laboratories typically need a method limit of detection (LOD) of 5 ppb or lower, which puts the test in liquid chromatography tandem mass spectrometry (LC-MS/MS) territory.
 Costs per sample run between EUR 250 and EUR 800 depending on the number of PFAS targeted (the EU "PFAS-20" panel is a common starting point).

-The threshold also applies to intentionally added PFAS, not background contamination.
-In practice, distinguishing the two requires a clean supply chain audit.
+The thresholds apply to the measured concentration, whatever its origin: Article 5(5) draws no distinction between intentional use and background contamination.
+In practice, staying below the limits requires a clean supply chain audit.
 PFAS contamination of recycled paper fibre is a known issue, with deinking processes failing to remove fluorinated coatings from the input stream.
 Manufacturers relying on recycled fibre for food-contact applications need to source from PFAS-free recovered streams or risk failing the 250 ppb sum threshold even without intentional addition.

 Documentation Required for Compliance